Zócalo: Viceroyalty of New Spain (1521–1821)

 The modern plaza of Mexico City was placed by Alonso Garcia Bravo shortly after the invasion when he laid out what is now the historic center.
 After the destruction of Tenochtitlan, Cortés had the city redesigned for symbolic purposes.
-He kept the four major neighborhoods or "capullis" but he had a church, now the Cathedral of Mexico City, built at the place the four adjoined.
+He kept the four major neighborhoods or capullis but he had a church, now the Cathedral of Mexico City, built at the place the four adjoined.
 He had the Temo become the cathedral.
-The southern half was called the "Plaza Mayor" (Main Square) and the northern one was called the "Plaza Chica" (Small Square).
+The southern half was called the Plaza Mayor (Main Square) and the northern one was called the Plaza Chica (Small Square).
 Fairly early in the colonial period, the Plaza Chica would be swallowed up by the growing city.

 During early colonial times, the plaza was bordered to the north by the new church, and to the east by Cortés's new palace, built over and with the ruins of Moctezuma's palace.
 On the west side of the plaza, the Portales de Mercaderes (Merchants' Portals) were built, south of Cortés' other palace, the Palace of the Marquis of the Valley of Oaxaca.
-On the south side, was the Portal of the Flowers (Flores), named so after its owner, Maria Gutierrez Flores de Caballerias.
+On the south side, was the Portal of the Flowers (Flores), named so after its owner, María Gutiérrez Flores de Caballerías.
 Next to this portal was the House of the Ayuntamiento, a government building for the city.
 Both of these were behind a small drainage canal that ran east–west.

 Flooding was always an issue for the plaza and the city in general.
 The plaza was flooded in 1629 with water two meters deep, ruining many of the merchants located there and requiring many of the portals to be rebuilt.
 The drainage project to control flooding, known as the desagüe, drafted Indian men over nearly the whole colonial period, to work on this major infrastructure project.
 Controlling flooding meant health benefits for Mexico City residents by preventing human waste from polluting the city during floods and controlling mosquitoes, which spread disease.
 It also changed the ecological system that supported birds and fish populations and allowed for Indian cultivation of crops.